Legal aid scheme review

 The legal aid scheme is under pressure, and balancing access to justice against responsible government spending proves an ongoing challenge.
 Legal aid spending has increased significantly in recent years and is expected to continue to do so.

-Legal aid providers are also feeling the pressure, with increasing workloads across the profession that have been exacerbated in regions with fewer providers.
+Legal aid providers are also experiencing increased workloads across the profession that have been exacerbated in regions with fewer providers.

 Pressures on the scheme reflect what is happening in the courts, such as the increasing volume of court cases, the cost for third party and specialist reports, and changes to legal aid eligibility and remuneration in recent years.